nlivaic/OAuth2OpenIdConnect/readme.md

   - Generate token request.
   - Handle identity token validation
 - Add an encrypted authentication cookie with `.AddCookie()`.
+- By default the OpenIdConnect middleware is defined with the sign in callback endpoint at `/signin-oidc`.
+This can be overridden by providing a value to the `CallbackPath`.
 - Use the above authentication and authorization services as part of authentication and authorization middleware by calling `app.UseAuthentication()` and `app.UseAuthorization()`.

 ### Authorization code flow